solacese/pubsubplusmonitor-docker/README.md

 + Docker
 + git
 + The Latest PubSub+ Monitor zipfile downloaded from RTView
-+ A valid PubSub+ Monitor trail Key
++ A valid PubSub+ Monitor trail key, if necessary.
+The zip archive usually includes a temporary key.

 ## Usage